aless80/MITprojects/README.md

 WORK IN PROGRESS!

-Python implementation of a case study in Module 1 in MITProfessionalX course "Data Science: Data to insights".
+Python implementation of a case study in Module 1 of the MITProfessionalX course "Data Science: Data to insights".

 The case study is: "Module 1 Case Study - Making sense of unstructured data".
 This case study is about doing our own analysis on MIT EECS faculty data using stochastic variational inference on LDA.